TITLE Workflow Systems Analyst

 13. Contributes to the overall success of the Computer Services Department by performing all other essential duties as assigned by the Senior Systems Analyst.

-The Workflow Systems Analyst is supervised by the Senior Systems Analyst; the Workflow Systems Analyst supervises Programmer/Analysts.
+The Workflow Systems Analyst is supervised by the Senior Systems Analyst; the Workflow Systems Analyst supervises Programmers and Programmer/Analysts.

 OFFICE OF HUMAN RESOURCES